gianninapachas/academic-kickstart/content/post/Post1/index.md

 **Sketches** makes it easy to plan and develop any application.
 I have designed UI Layouts for a project I am currently working on, each feature that will be shown will have a "Usage Scenario" which shows how each featured will be used by the user.
 More information about the project can be found under the "Projects" tab on my homepage.

--Key features that will be previewed:
+- Key features that will be previewed:

   - Search
   - Classifier